AlleyShang/Earthquake-Visualization/README.md

    ![3-Data](Images/3-Data.png)

    The USGS provides earthquake data in a number of different formats, updated every 5 minutes] including GeoJSON.
+Dataset used here is:
-   Dataset used here is: 'All Earthquakes from the Past 7 Days'(https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson) which a JSON representation of that data.
+      * 'All Earthquakes from the Past Days' (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson)              which a JSON representation of that data.

    ![4-JSON](Images/4-JSON.png)